femas1/advice-generator-app/README.md

 ### What I learned

-- How to avoid resizing text to push other contents inside a container (position: absolute)
+- How to prevent resizing text pushing other contents inside a container (position: absolute)
 - Make simple API calls